softcite/software-mentions/README.md

 ## Runtime benchmark

-A python script is available for benchmarking the services.
+A python script is available for benchmarking the service runtime.
 The main motivation is to evaluation the runtime of the different machine learning models from an end-to-end perspective and on a similar hardware.

 By default, the text content for the benchmark is taken from the xml files from the training/eval directory under `resources/dataset/software/corpus`, to call the script for evaluation the text processing service: